harvard-nrg/morphometry/README.md

 ```

 ### xnat
+> Note that this section assumes you're familiar with [yaxil](https://github.com/harvard-nrg/yaxil)

-You can also ask `surpher.py` to download your imaging data from an XNAT
+You can tell `surpher.py` to download your imaging data from an XNAT
 installation

 ```bash